antaldaniel/economy.dataobservatory.eu/content/post/2021-06-02-data-curator-peter-ormosi/index.md

 When the press finds a piece of academic research interesting, often bad things come out of it.
 This is often because not all journalists are well equipped to interpret scientific findings.
 As a result, sometimes conclusions are drawn as a result of a misinterpretation of good data analysis.
 Correlation interpreted as causation is a frequently recurring example.
 Equally bad is press coverage changes the incentive system of producing good research, when scientists work too hard for their work to be noticed by the press, and sacrifice scientific rigour in data analysis for the sake of media attention.
 There can also be less discernible but equally damaging errors.

 In some cases requiring to pre disclose the tests the research is going to run on data helps maintain credibility in many instances.
 Moreover, I am always a bit suspicious if the authors do not give access to their data for reproduction.

+{{< figure src="/media/img/observatory_screenshots/edo_and_zenodo.jpg" caption="Our Economy Data Observatory places all new indicators on Zenodo with a DOI, and asks future individual contributors their data for replication there." numbered="true" >}}

 **What do you see as the greatest challenge with open data in 2021?**